 that allows the objects to be cached for 3600 seconds.
 If you need to ensure

-that updates become visible immediately, you should set a
+that updates become visible immediately, you should

 When buckets are created or objects are uploaded, if you do not explicitly assign an ACL to them, they are given the default ACL.
 You can change the default ACL given to an object; the process to do so is described in Changing default object ACLs.
 Note that when you change the default ACL, the ACLs of objects that already exist in the bucket or buckets that already exist in the project remain unchanged.